elmtree-askmo/cloudcannon-app/content/learn/psychology/who-developed-the-lobotomy-procedure-and-what-recognition-did-they-receive-for-it.md

 url: /learn/psychology/questions/who-developed-the-lobotomy-procedure-and-what-recognition-did-they-receive-for-it
 score: -1.0
 related_article1:
-    id: 170542
+    id: 170537
-    title: What are the differences between hemorrhagic and ischemic strokes, and what are their neurological consequences?
+    title: >-
+        What is diffusion tensor imaging, and how is it used to study brain connectivity?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-differences-between-hemorrhagic-and-ischemic-strokes-and-what-are-their-neurological-consequences
+    url: /learn/psychology/questions/what-is-diffusion-tensor-imaging-and-how-is-it-used-to-study-brain-connectivity
 related_article2:
-    id: 170528
+    id: 170539
-    title: What are the key functions of the frontal lobe, and how does neuroplasticity play a role in its development?
+    title: >-
+        How does the development of object permanence in infancy and early childhood contribute to cognitive development?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-key-functions-of-the-frontal-lobe-and-how-does-neuroplasticity-play-a-role-in-its-development
+    url: /learn/psychology/questions/how-does-the-development-of-object-permanence-in-infancy-and-early-childhood-contribute-to-cognitive-development
 related_article3:
-    id: 170544
+    id: 170534
-    title: What are the major neurotransmitter pathways in the brain, and what functions do dopamine and serotonin serve?
+    title: >-
+        How does the cerebellum contribute to motor coordination and cognitive functions?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-major-neurotransmitter-pathways-in-the-brain-and-what-functions-do-dopamine-and-serotonin-serve
+    url: /learn/psychology/questions/how-does-the-cerebellum-contribute-to-motor-coordination-and-cognitive-functions
 related_article4:
-    id: 170534
+    id: 170536
-    title: How does the cerebellum contribute to motor coordination and cognitive functions?
+    title: >-
+        How do first and second order neurons function in afferent sensory pathways?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-the-cerebellum-contribute-to-motor-coordination-and-cognitive-functions
+    url: /learn/psychology/questions/how-do-first-and-second-order-neurons-function-in-afferent-sensory-pathways
 related_article5:
-    id: 170533
+    id: 170540
-    title: What is the genetic basis of Huntington's disease, and how is it inherited?
+    title: >-
+        What role do muscle spindles and Golgi tendon organs play in proprioception?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-genetic-basis-of-huntingtons-disease-and-how-is-it-inherited
+    url: /learn/psychology/questions/what-role-do-muscle-spindles-and-golgi-tendon-organs-play-in-proprioception
 ---

 &nbsp;